unfault/cli/README.md

 # Unfault CLI

-**A calm reviewer for thoughtful engineers.**
+**A cognitive context engine for thoughtful engineers.**

-Unfault analyzes your code for clarity, boundaries, and behavior—highlighting places where decisions matter, before reality does.
-You write the code.
-Unfault helps you build it right.
+Unfault helps you understand what your code *means* and *does* — while you're writing it.
+It reveals the runtime impact of your changes, showing you which routes use a function, what safeguards are (or aren't) in place, and how your code fits into the bigger picture.

 [![Crates.io](https://img.shields.io/crates/v/unfault)](https://crates.io/crates/unfault)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)